 Drunk Driving / OVI / DUI Defense

 Known by many acronyms, including OVI (in Ohio), DUI, OMVI, and DWI, a drunk driving conviction may result in serious consequences.
 The sentence for DUI / OVI in Ohio includes a mandatory driver’s license suspension, mandatory jail time, and a mandatory fine.
 It may also include yellow license plates, ignition interlock, and vehicle immobilization or forfeiture.
 Having a DUI/OVI on your record will result in secondary consequences like higher auto insurance rates and effects on employment, professional licensing, health insurance, and immigration/travel.
 A DUI/OVI conviction is a permanent record and cannot be sealed or expunged.Contesting Ohio DUI / OVI Charges

 You do not have to plead guilty and simply accept the DUI/ OVI conviction and its consequences.
-As you can see from Shawn Dominy's recent case results, pleading Not Guilty and contesting the DUI/OVI charge with an experienced DUI/OVI attorney typically improves the outcome of your case.
+As you can see from the Dominy Law Firm's recent case results, pleading Not Guilty and contesting the charge(s) with an experienced DUI/OVI attorney typically improves the outcome of your case.
 Hiring a good Ohio DUI/OVI lawyer may help you:

 - Have your driver’s license returned

 While the case is pending, you may be able to have your administrative license suspension terminated or stayed, which means you get your license back

 If the administrative license suspension is not terminated or stayed, you may get driving privileges for work and other limited purposes